 Minstrelsy and Minstrel Material

-Just because in some variations the melody or lyrics were used by minstrels doesn’t make something a minstrel song.
+Just because in some variations a certain melody or lyrics were used by minstrels doesn’t make something a minstrel song.
 Most of the material at minstrel shows was actually published for the general market not specifically for the stage.
 Alongside racist material at a minstrel show you would hear innocuous popular parlor songs like “Grandfather’s Clock.”

 African American spirituals were also sung on the minstrel stage, by whites in blackface, by Blacks in blackface, and by popular Black chorus groups that were not in blackface.
 Sections of opera and other classical pieces were performed, as well as music composed by African Americans, both anonymous and credited.
 The minstrel stage was the television of the era and you won’t find anything from the 19th century that wasn’t touched by it.